jdomenechb/window-spy/README.md

 The application has been developed using [Node.js](https://nodejs.org/en/) and the [node-x11](https://github.com/sidorares/node-x11) library, and works under Linux systems running the X11 server (tested with Ubuntu + X11 + KWin).

+Please, feel free to contribute with bug reports or pull requests.